asfandyar-malik/buildspace-dao-starter/README.md

 # r/Soccer DAO to buy a Soccer Team and promote it to Premier League

 This is a DAO through which 3.1 million subscribers of r/soccer get to buy a team together, decide unanimously on every transfer decision, club direction and get the team promoted.
-The rules of governance are determined on a smart contract, so everything is completely transparent.
+The rules of governance are determined on voting contract.

+It is a way to let people vote on stuff, automatically count up those votes, and then any member would be able to execute the proposal on-chain.
+All without any central party (No kroenkes, glazers or sheikhs).

 The goal is to take a team from 2nd, 3rd division and promote it to English Premier League.